Jacajack/sokoboot/README.md

 <br>Sokoboot is a Sokoban type game bootable from floppy, written completely in i386 assembly (don't mind the 12% of C - it's only the level creator).

 I develop Sokoboot in my free time, just for fun.
 Surprisingly, I managed to develop it into a rather functional game, but there are still tons of things to improve.<br>
-**Any suggestions and contributions are welcome, especially ones according graphical design.** :heart:
+**Any suggestions and contributions are welcome, especially those according graphical design.** :eyes:

 <br><img src=https://media.giphy.com/media/xUn3C0VeAwsNgpa9m8/giphy.gif></img><br>
 *I know these sprites are ugly.*